-5. Cook and eat Latin foods, for your Nanny to feed to and discuss with your child
+5. Cook and eat Latin foods, for your bilingual nanny to feed to and discuss with your child

 In our family, we love to cook and explore foods from all over the world.
 Food is one of our favorite reasons to travel, and -- much like language -- a critical part of cultural identity.
 So it makes sense for us to celebrate it at home, too.